Gerard Byrne (artist, born 1958): Return to Dublin and Gerard's Botanical Escape

 While still living in London, in November 2017 Gerard established his new art gallery in Ireland, Gerard Byrne Studio Ranelagh, Dublin.
 In April 2018, Gerard launched his solo exhibition ‘Time is the Enemy’ at Gerard Byrne Studio in Ranelagh.
 ‘Time is the Enemy’ combined a mix of floral, architectural, landscape and figurative works, proving the unsurpassed versatility of Gerard's painting.
-The collection of works offered a subtle exploration of the theme of the passing time.
+The collection of works offered a subtle exploration of the theme of the passing of time.
 In June of that same year, Gerard and his wife Agata relocated from London back to Dublin.
 Same week Byrne celebrated 30 years of painting outdoors at the National Botanic Gardens (Ireland) in Dublin, in an exhibition entitled ‘Inside Outside & Beyond’.
 The exhibition was organised in collaboration with the Office of Public Works, and hosted at the National Botanic Gardens’ gallery space.

 Following the success of 2018's ‘Inside Outside & Beyond’ exhibition, Ireland's Ambassador to Singapore, Patrick Bourne along with Dr Nigel Taylor, the Group Director of Singapore Botanic Gardens invited Gerard Byrne to take up Artist-in-Residence in the Gardens from August till September 2019.
-His trip was supported by the Department of Foreign Affairs (Ireland).
-Gerard's residency resulted in a new collection of plein air paintings that paid homage to the lush foliage of Southeast Asia.
+His trip was supported by the Department of Foreign Affairs and Trade (Ireland).
+Gerard's residency resulted in a new collection of plein-air paintings that paid homage to the lush foliage of Southeast Asia.
 This collection formed the basis of an exhibition co-hosted by the Singapore Botanic Gardens and the Irish Embassy in Singapore.
 Alongside Gerard's paintings from Singapore, the exhibition ‘Botanical Fusion’ featured his botanical works from the National Botanic Gardens of Ireland and London's Kew Gardens.
 The exhibition ran for a period of ten weeks at the People's Gallery in the Singapore Botanic Gardens with works on display in the open-air exhibition areas near the Tanglin, Nassim and Bukit Timah gates of the Gardens.
 Seen by over 50,000 visitors to the Gardens the exhibition was a part of the commemorative celebration of the Singapore Botanic Gardens' 160 years in existence.
 Moreover, it formed part of the Government's 2025 Asia Pacific Strategy to increase Ireland's visibility in the Asia Pacific region.